Bounds Green tube station

-Bounds Green is a London Underground station, located at the junction of Bounds Green Road and Brownlow Road in Bounds Green in the London Borough of Haringey, North London.
-The station is on the Piccadilly line, between Wood Green and Arnos Grove, and is on the boundary between Zone 3 and Zone 4.
+Bounds Green is a London Underground station.
+It is located at the junction of Bounds Green Road and Brownlow Road in Bounds Green in the London Borough of Haringey, North London.
+The station is on the Piccadilly line between Wood Green and Arnos Grove stations, and is on the boundary between London fare zone 3 and 4.

 History

 Like all stations on the Cockfosters extension, Bounds Green, which opened on 19 September 1932, set new aesthetic standards not previously seen on London's Underground.
 During the planning period of the extension to Cockfosters, alternate names for this station, "Wood Green North" and "Brownlow Road" were considered but rejected.

 Second World War

 The station was used as an air-raid shelter and people slept on the stairs between the escalators here as well as on the platforms.
 On the night of 13 October 1940, during The Blitz, a lone German aircraft dropped a single bomb on houses to the north of the station.
 The destruction of the houses caused the north end of the westbound platform tunnel to collapse, killing and injuring many people amongst those sheltering from the air raid.
 The train service was disrupted for two months.

 A memorial plaque (placed in the station in 1994, at the north end of the westbound platform) erroneously commemorates "sixteen Belgian refugees and ... three British citizens who died" in the attack.
 The records of the civilian deaths held by the Commonwealth War Graves Commission indicate that in fact sixteen people in total died at the scene – of whom three were Belgian refugees – with a seventeenth person dying of injuries in hospital the following day.
 Approximately twenty people were injured, but survived.